Updated 13 Feb 2021

 The technical answer is that the quest for ultimate aerodynamic cleanliness is also the quest for ultimate efficiency, yielding the lightest weight and lowest drag for any given payload - and hence also the maximum speed and range and lowest operating cost with any given engine.
 Second, in the absence of expensive, weighty and unreliable digital control systems, proverse yaw can greatly improve the handling characeristics of such highly efficient airframes, especially when safety is paramount, such as in the stall or when landing in a crosswind.
 For a drone, this can greatly reduce the workload demanded of the control computer, yielding a faster time to market and a lighter system allowing greater payload capacity and/or performance.
 Tailless is better than tailed, the flying wing better still, the finless all-wing best of all.

-While Dunne lacked in mindset, Prandtl lacked in interest and Horten may or may not have lacked in application, the truly practical all-wing aircraft remained elusive.
+While Dunne lacked in mindset, Prandtl and Jones lacked in interest and Horten may or may not have lacked in application, the truly practical all-wing aircraft remained elusive.
 Bowers has brought the all-wing closer to its ultimate perfection, in which only the inherent drawbacks of fitting everything inside a slim aerofoil, and then balancing it within a very narrow range, now restrict the roles in which it can at last fulfil its promise.

 In order to follow the text, this bibliography is presented in broadly chronological order of subject, rather than the usual alphabetical by author.

 Friedrich Ahlborn; "Über die Stabilität der Flugapparate" (On the Stability of Flying Machines), Friederichsen, 1897.

 Alexander Lippisch (Trans.
 Gertrude L. Lippisch); The Delta Wing, Iowa State University Press, 1981.